-- C26 New buildings are to be set back two metres minimum from Cliff Street to provide for a garden space, either as a front or rear yard. - C27 A single garage may be built to the Cliff Street frontage provided it is integrated visually with the fence or wall and leaves 50% of the width of the street frontage for landscaped area to appear over the fence or wall.
+- C26 New buildings are to be set back two metres minimum from Cliff Street to provide for a garden space, either as a front or rear yard.

 C28 All buildings north of the existing Watsons Bay Hotel and Doyle's Restaurant buildings, including garages, are to be set back from side boundaries by 1.2m minimum (1.5m minimum for lots greater than 15m in width).
-This is in order to retain the detached dwelling character of the precinct and provide opportunity for views between the buildings to the harbour.
+This is in order to retain 'dwelling character of the precinct and provide open to the harbour.

-C29 Rear setbacks are to relate to the existing setback pattern, to provide rear yard space and maintain the amenity of neighbouring residential property.
+C29 Rear setbacks are to relate to the existing setback pattern, to provide rear yard space and maintain the amenity of neighbouring residential property

-- C30 Buildings are to be a maximum of two storeys, with roofs pitched to match traditional forms. - C31 The overall height of new buildings, measured to the ridgeline, is not to exceed the predominant height of existing buildings between the 'bookends' when viewed from the harbour.
+- Buildings are to be a maximum of two storeys, with roofs pitched to match traditional forms. - The overall height of new buildings, measured to the ridgeline, is not to exceed the predominant height of existing buildings between the 'bookends' when viewed from the harbour.

-- C32 New buildings are to follow the established forms of housing north of Doyle's Restaurant.
-These are small scale, rectilinear buildings of traditional form with pitched roofs. - C33 Flat roofed, or parapeted, buildings are not permitted. - Roof ridgelians are to be parallel to side boundaries in order to minimise the visual impact of the roofs on public views and when viewed from Marine Parade or the waterfront.
+- New buildings are to follow the established forms of housing north of Doyle's Restaurant.
+These are small scale, rectilinear buildings of traditional form with pitched roofs. - Flat roofed, or parapeted, buildings are not permitted. - Roof ridgelines are to be parallel to side boundaries in order to minimise the visual impact of the roots on public views and when viewed from Marine Parade or the waterfront.